 In that case you need to engage solicitors.
 The solicitors will be happy to field all your enquiries whenever you wish and the solicitors will work out for you when a barrister needs to be engaged to advise (and condense the information you may have provided over a period so that that can be included when sending the Brief to Counsel).

-This information page is designed to be used only by clients of John Antell who have entered into an agreement for the provision of legal services.
+This information page is designed to be used only by direct clients of John Antell who have entered into an agreement for the provision of legal services.
 The information in it is necessarily of a general nature and will not be applicable to every case: it is intended to be used only in conjunction with more specific advice to the individual client about the individual case.
 This information page should not be used by, or relied on, by anyone else.

 The information on this page about specific computer techniques is provided for information purposes only.
 Every reasonable effort has been made to ensure that the information is accurate and up to date at the time it was written but no responsibility for its accuracy, or for any consequences of relying on it, is assumed by me.
 You should satisfy yourself, before using any of the techniques, software or services described, that the techniques are appropriate for your purposes and that the software or service is reliable.

-This page was lasted updated in October 2023 Disclaimer
+This page was lasted updated in December 2024 Disclaimer